• About Us

 Contributor of clinical material to Hackmann, A., & Holmes, E. (in press) The Oxford Guide to Imagery Intervention in Cognitive Behavioural Therapy, Oxford University Press, Oxford

-Martin Wilks, Chartered Psychologist, BSc.
+Martin Wilks, Chartered Psychologist, ACBS peer-reviewed ACT trainer, BSc.
 Psychol, Dip Couns, MSc.
 Couns Psychol, Dip Couns.Psychol

 Martin has cultivated his personal mindfulness practice for over 25 years.
 For 17 yrs, working as both psychologist and visiting Buddhist minister, he facilitated mindfulness-based groups and counselling services in a central London prison.
 In private practice, since 2002 he has been developing the use of ACT in short term work and weaves many ACT & MBCT practices and procedures into longer term mindfulness-based psychotherapy.
 His research interests focus upon qualitative, participant inquiry methods exploring the integration of mindfulness meditation with counseling; and in developing public-sector / third sector partnership arrangements for the roll-out of 3rd wave therapies.